veracrypt/VeraCrypt/src/Readme.txt

 use different versions of the required SDKs).

-Instructions for Building TrueCrypt for Windows:
+Instructions for Building VeraCrypt for Windows:
 ------------------------------------------------

 1) Create an environment variable 'MSVC16_ROOT' pointing to the folder 'MSVC15'